 - A law passed in 2023 to reduce plastic pollution.
 Any new building that is required to have a drinking fountain must provide a water filling station to reduce single-use plastics.
 Starting in 2027, hotels are prohibited from providing single-use beauty products in plastic containers.
 Starting in 2024, any overwater structures that contain exposed plastic foam will be prohibited.

 - Working with the Puget Sound Partnership’s Puget Sound Ecosystem Monitoring program, the University of Washington’s Puget Sound Institute developed a framework for prioritizing chemicals of emerging concern to be used in statewide chemical action planning.

-- The Legislature funded the Products Replacement Program at $6.5 million ($5.1 million to Puget Sound) in 2021 to provide incentives to businesses to remove the worst chemicals through technology and infrastructure upgrades, best management practices, disposal programs, and the use of safer chemicals.
+- The Legislature funded the Products Replacement Program at $6.5 million ($5.1 million to Puget Sound) in 2023 and 2021 to provide incentives to businesses to remove the worst chemicals through technology and infrastructure upgrades, best management practices, disposal programs, and the use of safer chemicals.

 - In 2021, the Legislature allocated $351,000 to the Department of Ecology to review data on paint fin waterways, prepare a report to the Legislature, and ban paints containing the highly toxic chemical Cyburtyne.